Revance-Therapeutics-Inc/Contracts/URL_NEW.md

 Category: Definitions
 Status: Proposed

-## Context
+## Summary

-What do we mean when we say _a data contract_?
+### What do we mean when we say _a data contract_?

-## Decision

-A data contract is a formal agreement between two parties (data product provider and data product consumer).
+* A data contract is a formal agreement between two parties (data product provider and data product consumer).
 It specifies the guarantees about a provided data set and expectations concerning data product access.

 It covers: